 In addition to being a cultural and seaside city, Barcelona offers interesting culinary suggestions ranging from the tasty Spanish cuisine to the most exotic and alternative ones from all over the world.
 In this article we’re going to suggest a few places where to eat in Barcelona.

 All you have to do is walking along its carrers to realize the limitless variety offered.
 Its tourist vivacity could also represent a trap in which it’s easy to fall: the restaurants where the locals hang out are mostly hidden from the main streets.
-It’s often easier to choose a comfortable dehors on the rambla where, after the dessert, the waiter will present an out of this world check for an extremely ordinary meal.
+It’s often easier to choose a comfortable dehors on the rambla where, after the dessert, the waiter will present an outrageous bill for an ordinary meal.

-First of all, we would like to unmask one of the many stereotypical myths about Spain: unless you have reliable recommendations, if you’re looking for a “typical” dinner with paella and sangria you have already lost.
+First of all, we would like to unmask one of the many stereotypical myths about Spain: unless you have reliable recommendations, if you’re looking for a “typical” dinner with paella and sangria you are already on the wrong path.
 Since they’re both considered the emblematic Spanish food, many restaurants make money from it.
 The paella has a very complicated and long preparation, and it’s usually cooked at home for special family occasions.

-So BE AWARE when you choose a restaurant if you want to taste paella: you will mostly find restaurants that will try to dump a cheap imitation of paella on you at high prices.
+So BE AWARE when you choose a restaurant if you want to taste paella: you will mostly find restaurants that will serve a cheap imitation of paella at high prices.

-After this premise, in our opinion it’s still impossible to rank the best resturants in Barcelona since the offer is too wide.
-Anyway in this article we give you our recommendations for a few places we tried and loved for the quality of the food, the vibe and the price/quality ratio.
-They are all usually apart from the most tourist areas and mainly visited by locals, which is very important if you’re looking for an authentic experience.
+After this premise, in this article we’ll give you our recommendations for a few places we tried and loved for the quality of the food, the vibe and the price/quality ratio.
+They are all usually away from the most tourist areas and mainly visited by locals, which is key if you’re looking for an authentic experience.

 Toyo Japones, 10 Carrer del Torrent de l’Olla (5min walking from Diagonal metro station)

-It may seem weird suggesting a Japanese resturant in Spain, but Barcelona is such a cosmopolitan city that it’s a pity not enjoy it.
+It may seem weird suggesting a Japanese resturant in Spain, but Barcelona is such a cosmopolitan city that it’d be a pity not enjoy it.
 If you decide to choose this place, get ready to wait in a line to get in (like in any other good restaurant in Barcelona).
 The most crowded time is between 9 and 10pm, so we suggest you to go there earlier.
-At the entrance you’ll be welcomed by a comic Japanese woman that will write your name on a piece of paper to call you when the table is ready.
-If the wait will be more than half an hour, we recommend you a Vermut of the house at the opposite bar, Lo Pyniol.
+At the entrance you’ll be welcomed by a funny Japanese woman that will write your name on a piece of paper and call you when the table is ready.
+If the wait is more than half an hour, we suggest to get a Vermut at the opposite bar, Lo Pyniol.

-This place is famous for the all-you-can-eat formula at 10 and 15€.
-At the beginning you’ll be served with every dish is on the menu, and then you’ll be able to ask what you prefer.
-We love the maki of the house!
+Toyo is famous for its all-you-can-eat formula at 10 and 15€.
+At first you’ll be served every dish on the menu, and then you’ll be able to ask what you prefer.
+We love the their maki!